The High Powered Rifle: Production

 In the mid-1950s 20th Century-Fox created a separate film company to make second features in CinemaScope initially called Regal Pictures, then Associated Producers Incorporated or API.
 Each of their features was shot in seven days in black and white with a budget of $100,000.
 Unlike other B Picture producers, Regal and API maintained motion picture union standards of salaries and schedules.
 With Fox's decreasing main feature production schedule, there was a fear that API would have to be disbanded as there were not enough main features to support (which eventually happened in the mid-1960s).

 As an experiment, Robert Lippert told API producer Maury Dexter he wished to make films at half the budget and release them as double features in the manner of American International Pictures and Roger Corman's Filmgroup.

 Dexter was skeptical, but made his directorial debut when he leapt to the challenge.
 He completed the film at $50,000 on actual locations, including the house of Gary Cooper's mother.

 Dexter said the film's title came from Lippert and Harry Spaulding had to write a script to suit it.
 It was Dexter's directorial debut.

+Reception

+Variety wrote: "That seemingly inexhaustible source of modern melodramatics, the private-eye, is the center of attention once again in this swift, efficient, but uninspired program item out of 20th by Capri Productions.
+In many ways, it's no more and no less than an extension of the sort of super-sleuthing that can be found all over the network airwaves, but there are several areas in which it-is a cut above the average for a film of its genre.
+As lower-half fare, The High-Powered Rifle is just aboul on target."

+The Hollywood Reporter wrote: "The High-Powered Rifle is a lowcalibre crime suspense entry that will do for double-billing.
+Maury Dexter, who produced and directed the 20th-Fox release, has achieved some feel of realism in filming his story, but the story isn't much to work on in the first place.
+The situations and some of the dialogue in Joseph Fritz's screenplay are sometimes reminiscent of the private eye school of Dashiell Hammett and Raymond Chandler, but without the clarity of story line that distinguished those writers. ...
+The story line in High-Powered Rifle is hard to follow, despite its basic simplicity.
+Dialogue tends to get rather self-consciously clever, and is often thrown in for its own sake rather than to speed plot or for character development or revelation."